ChristopheBonnefoi/Manual_Archipelago_Super_Street_Fighter_2/README.md

 - **Time Challenge Mode - ALL CLEARS**: Defeat all opponents in Time Challenge Mode.
 - **ALL CLEARS + TOKENS**: Achieve all objectives and collect tokens.

+## Future Features (not guaranteed)
+- Adding character-specific techniques to the item pool.
+- Implementing a requirement to win a round for each special technique.

 ## Patch Notes

+### Version 0.3.1

+#### Removals
+- Removed 3 checks that were inadvertently left after the re-categorization of each character.

+#### Additions
+- Added a new "Special" category in the checks.
+- Introduced 3 new checks to replace the removed ones.

 ### Version 0.3.0

 #### Modifications
-- Corrected the "CPU Time Challenge" category by removing the capital "I" from "Time".
+- Corrected the "CPU Time Challenge" category by removing the unnecessary capital "I" in "Time".

 #### Additions
-- Added new YAML categories for more options during seed creation.
+- Added new YAML categories for more flexible seed creation options.
-- Added a "token" category in `game.json` with a value of 0 to enable token removal from the pool (still in progress).
+- Added a "token" category in `game.json` with a value of 0 to allow for token removal from the pool (still in progress).
-- Created checks for each character, including every combat, bonus stage, and fun checks based on the general lore of the series, not necessarily the game.
+- Created checks for each character, covering all combats, bonus stages, and additional fun checks based on the series' general lore, not strictly the game.

 #### Known Issues
 - No issues have been identified yet, as the seed has not been tested in a multiworld environment.